HZcohort/DiNetxify/docs/md/visual.md

 - **line_width** – Width of trajectory lines. *(Default: 1.0)*.
 - **size_reduction** – Node size scaling factor (0.1–1.0). *(Default: 0.5)*.
 - **cluster_reduction_ratio** – A factor (0.1–1.0) to compress or spread out clusters in the 3D space.
 Lower means clusters are more tightly grouped. *(Default: 1.0)*.
-- **cluster_weight** – Which weight to use for determining cluster layout (as in trajectory_plot, usually 'comorbidity_beta'). *(Default: 'comorbidity_beta')*.
 - **font_style** – Font family for text elements (node labels, etc.). *(Default: 'Times New Roman')*.
 - **font_size** – Base font size for text. *(Default: 15.0)*.

-With all these visualization tools, even a beginner user can not only run the analysis with ***DiNetxify*** but also see the results in intuitive forms, which can greatly aid interpretation and presentation.
+These basic visualization functions quickly turn results into intuitive plots, aiding interpretation and presentation.

 Next, we provide a quick reference to the API of the main classes and functions for convenience.